Lotteries in Australia: Saturday Lotto

 In 2020, history was made when 27 winners won the superdraw.

 The following prize divisions can be won (cumulative probability refers to the probability of winning that division or a higher division, thus the chance of winning any prize is 1 in 85):

-Monday & Wednesday Lotto
+Weekday Windfall Lotto

-Monday & Wednesday Lotto (X Lotto in South Australia) is a lotto game played in all states and territories.
+Weekday Windfall (Millionaire Medley in Western Australia) (formerly Monday & Wednesday Lotto) is a national lottery game, administered by Tattersall's and played on Monday, Wednesday, and Friday nights.

-Its current logo (as promoted in its home state) features a large red "1" lottery ball, originally referred to as "The Big One."
+Its current logo features a large purple hand holding dollar bills.

 Entries cost $0.55 per game plus agent's commission.

-Both Monday and Wednesday draws carry a Division 1 prize of $1 million for each winner.
-Occasional Monday night "superdraws" are also conducted, with a $5 million Division 1 pool.
+The three weekly draws carry a Division 1 prize of $1 million for up to 6 division one winners.